A Serious Tennis Fan’s Complete Guide to the 2026 US Open: Tickets, Tips & More

 Alternatively, consider staying in Queens and biking!
 Fellow fan Mark shared his experience in 2019: “We packed our bikes and stayed at a nice AirB&B on Queens Boulevard, a little over 2 miles from the stadium.
 Queens has a great network of dedicated bike lanes and a friendly attitude toward bikers, and best of all – the terrain is flat!
 Once at the grounds, there are bike racks across from the South Gate entrance and in front of the security tent that handles baggage claim.
 It is a fun and hassle-free way to make the commute for anyone that so inclined!”

-Tip #10: Take advantage of these amazing FREE opportunities to see incredible players up close:
+Tip #10: Take advantage of “Fan Week” and several amazing FREE opportunities to see incredible players up close – especially the Qualifying Tournament:

 - Gates open at 10:00am.
 You must arrive before 5:00pm to enter.